kbtlr/basic_website/README.md

-# A basic website to serve as supplementary learning for my Gym App
+# Basic Website

+My attempt to use online guides and resources to develop a simple website.
+Possiblility of further developing the site for my own use.